deniz-oezdemir/Spaeti-SnackEnd/README-Event-Driven-Gift-Flow.md

 2. Save the order to the database.
 3. Send a confirmation email to the buyer.
 4. Send a gift notification to the recipient.
-5. Optionally send a Slack a notification to the buyer.
+5. Optionally send a Slack notification to the buyer.
+6Optionally send a Slack notification to the recipient.

 This approach had two major drawbacks:
 * **Poor Performance:** The user had to wait for slow operations like sending emails to complete, resulting in a slow API response time.